pyricau/androidsrc/README.md

 * Sources for the Kotlin compiler and standard lib are [on GitHub](https://github.com/JetBrains/kotlin)

+# Firebase

+* A subset of Firebase Android libraries have sources available [on GitHub](https://github.com/firebase/firebase-android-sdk), also browsable [on cs.opensource.google](https://cs.opensource.google/firebase-sdk/firebase-android-sdk).

 # Google Play Services

 * Play Services is not open source.
 I added this entry because people keep asking about it 😅.